chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-aquisition-ai-explained.md

 [Everybody](https://www.ft.com/content/4970848d-7821-45dc-b8cb-211036be5d30) is [concerned](https://tech.newstatesman.com/business/hermann-hauser-nvidia-destroy-arm) [about](https://ownsnap.com/us-government-should-block-nvidia-from-acquiring-arm-open-source-is-in-danger-zone/) the [acquisition](https://ownsnap.com/us-government-should-block-nvidia-from-acquiring-arm-open-source-is-in-danger-zone/) [including](https://www.telegraph.co.uk/technology/2020/08/10/arm-sale-softbank-tragedy-tech-sector-says-former-city-minister/) [ARM's](https://www.bbc.com/news/technology-53678506) [co-founders](https://hothardware.com/news/arm-co-founders-question-nvidias-motives-softbank-deal) [themselves]((https://phonemantra.com/arm-co-founders-fear-nvidia-takeover/)).
 If so much has already been said about this, what's the point of this post?
 This post aims to add artificial intelligence (AI) to the conversation.
 To understand this point, we have to step back a bit and examine the history and business models of key players and technologies.
 I aim to keep the conversation accessible to someone unacquainted with technology and hence the length.

+Contents:
+1. Background: History and Business of AI and Computers
+2. Why ARM’s Cofounders are Against the Acquisition
+3. What About AI?
+4. What are the Alternatives?
+5. Conclusion

 ## Background: History and Business of AI and Computers